From anti-reflection to color tints, modern glass enhances design in many ways.

 While our efforts may vary across our global fleet, in general, we are working to increase the cullet ratio in our batch by:

-Guardian Glass EU plants achieved an increase in the cullet ratio (broken or rejected glass from internal processes and external sources) in glass from 22% on average in 2019 to 28% cullet on average in 2023
+Guardian Glass EU plants achieved an increase in the cullet ratio (broken or rejected glass from internal processes and external sources) in glass from 22% on average in 2019 to 28% on average in 2023.

 Collecting glass cullet from our customers: when we deliver glass, bins containing customer cullet can be returned in the same trip, therefore helping decrease road traffic and the associated carbon emissions when compared to collecting this cullet via separate, standalone trips.

-In 2023, the plant in Carleton, MI experimented with making Guardian PrivaGuard™ glass using 70% cullet as percentage of batch weight, and Guardian Clear glass using 100% cullet as percentage of batch weight.
+In 2023, the plant in Carleton, MI experimented with making Guardian PrivaGuard™ glass using 73% cullet as percentage in glass, and Guardian Clear glass using 100% cullet as percentage in glass.